KELVI23/kelvi23/README.md

 <!-- ![Cover photo](https://imgur.com/wSVLy5w.png) -->
 ## Hi there 👋

 I'm Kelvin Musodza, a software developer with a strong interest in **Backend development, Full Stack development and Machine Learning**.
-I'm proficient in **Java, Python, C/C++** and have experience in developing scalable software solutions for various industries.
+I'm proficient in **Java, Python, C/C++** and I **specialize in building scalable, high-performance systems** for various industries.

 ### 🌱 Currently learning